zowe/docs-site/docs/user-guide/configure-xmem-server.md

 Under some situations in support of a Zowe extension the cross memory server will start, control, and stop an auxiliary address space.
 This run as a `ZWESASTC` started task that runs the load module `ZWESAUX`.
 Under normal Zowe operation you will not see any auxiliary address spaces started, however if you have installed a vendor products running on top of Zowe this may exploit the auxiliary service so it should be configured to be launchable.

-To install the cross memory server, take the following steps either manually or use the supplied convenience script `zowe-install-xmem.sh`.
+To install the cross memory server, take the following steps either [manually](#manual-copying-of-cross-memory-data-set-members) using `cp` commands or use the supplied [convenience script](#-copying-of-cross-memory-data-set-members) `zowe-install-xmem.sh` for an automated install process.

 ## Step 1: Cross memory PROCLIB and load libary

+### Manual copying of cross memory data set members

 1. Copy the load modules and add JCL to a PROCLIB:

+   For the cross memory server to be started its load modules need to be moved to an APF authorized PDSE, and its JCL PROCLIB members moved to a PDS in the JES concatenation path.

     a. **Load modules** The cross memory server has two load modules, `ZWESIS01` and `ZWESAUX`, provided in the PDS `SZWEAUTH` created during the installation of Zowe.
-To copy the files to a user-defined data set, you can issue the following commands:
+To manually copy the files to a user-defined data set, you can issue the following commands:
     ```
     cp -X ZWESIS01 "//'<zwes_loadlib>(ZWESIS01)'"
     ```